How and Why: Security Guide to Email Marketing

-- Malware — Malware is software in the form of a virus, Trojan horse, spyware, etc. It is usually transmitted via links and attachments, and it can track, record, collect and transmit your customers’ data.
+- Malware — Malware is software in the form of a virus, Trojan horse, spyware, etc. It is usually transmitted via links and attachments and can track, record, collect and transmit your customers’ data.
 This data may include necessary credentials (e.g. PayPal passwords), personal data, etc.

-- Spoofing — Spoofing serves to counterfeit or replicating the exact email copy a company would use for a specific email strategy.
+- Spoofing — Spoofing serves to counterfeit or replicates a company’s exact email copy for a specific email strategy.
 The purpose is to trick users into thinking they are communicating with a company to make them feel safe and hand out their critical data.